futurewei-cloud/chogori-sql/docs/K2SqlDesignProposalV1.md

 Since we have multiple SQL executors with a PG process inside each one, we need to initialize the default databases inside SQL coordinator instead of the PG instance inside the SQL executor to make each SQL executor stateless and keep schema data consistency.
 The SQL coordinator stores the schema data on K2 storage layer to keep the data consistent and durable, it also cache the database (namespace), table, and index data locally.

+##### Caching

+Postgres supports the following caches and it has been updated to [refresh caches](https://github.com/yugabyte/yugabyte-db/commit/6fec2ecda4240c633d0a3820495cd2f803a3033b) whenever the system catalog version increase.
+* System catalog cache for tuples matching a key: src/backend/utils/cache/catcache.c
+* Relation descriptor cache: src/backend/utils/cache/relcache.c
+* System cache: src/backend/utils/cache/syscache.c
+* Query plan cache: src/backend/utils/cache/plancache.c

-For the cache, we would keep a map of namespace to a collection that includes id-table, name-table, id-indexTable maps.
+For catalog manager side caching, we would keep a map of namespace to a collection that includes id-table, name-table, id-indexTable maps.

 ![Coordinator Cache](./images/K2SqlCoordinatorCache01.png)